bela-varga/short-writing-sorter/README.md

 ## Wishlist / ToDo list

 - upgrade: button that copies json to clipboard on click
-- add quote example json with at least 6 famous quotes
 - change json version variable from number to version string